BBVA Logo

 1981 – 1988

 In the 1980s.
 Banco de Bilbao approved the logo with a blue rectangle as the background for the lettering.
-The monogram has moved to the left and remains inside the circle outlined with a dark outline.
-The name of the financial institution was white, and the letters “BB” turned blue.
+The monogram has moved to the left and remains within the darkly outlined circle.
+The financial institution’s name was white, and the letters “BB” turned blue.

 1988